Skip to content

 Snom M900EnterpriseScalable~£380Healthcare, industrial

-All multi-cell systems support seamless handover – when a user walks from one base station’s range into another, the call transfers automatically without dropping.
+All multi-cell systems support seamless handover.
+When a user walks from one base station’s range into another, the call transfers automatically without dropping.
 This is essential for warehouses, hospitals, and multi-floor offices.

 FREE QUOTE COMPARISON